 The Governance Code is available on Securities Market Association's website at www.cgfinland.fi/en/.
+This Policy will be handled in CapMan's Annual General Meeting on 15 March 2023.

 1. Introduction

 The purpose of the remuneration at CapMan is to support the company's business strategy.